Christmas Soap Recipe with Festive Swirls

 - Gently tap the mold again to settle it, and clean the edges of the mold if necessary.

-Ensuring good color
+Ensuring vibrant color

 Curing